max1220/lua_fb_term/README.md

 I use many diffrent C and lua librarys, some external, some developed by me, and some developed for this project.
 Some of the files above could be used as librarys.

-## 7x12b.bmp, 7x12.bmp, cga.bmp, lcd.bmp

-these files are used as fonts.
-Fonts are character tiles indexed from top left to right, bottom(starting at 0).

 ## lua-tmt